SpudGunMan/EQMap2/README.md

 # Issues
-If you have issues make sure your running the newest code `git pull`, let me know if you see a problem!
+If you have issues make sure your running the newest code `git pull`, let me know if you see a problem! if you really get stuck you can start over or try a `git reset --hard`

 ## Hardware:
 to get 7" ribbon attached display you need to do a few things to bullseye